Operation Ferdinand

 Operation Ferdinand was a military deception employed by the Allies during the Second World War.
-It formed part of Operation Bodyguard, a major strategic deception intended to misdirect and confuse German high command about Allied invasion plans during 1944.
+It formed part of Operation Bodyguard, a major strategic deception intended to misdirect and confuse the German high command about Allied invasion plans during 1944.
 Ferdinand consisted of strategic and tactical deceptions intended to draw attention away from the Operation Dragoon landing areas in southern France by threatening an invasion of Genoa in Italy.
 Planned by Eugene Sweeney in June and July 1944 and operated until early September, it has been described as "quite the most successful of 'A' Force's strategic deceptions".
 It helped the Allies achieve complete tactical surprise in their landings and pinned down German troops in the Genoa region until late July.

 Background

-Operation Ferdinand formed part of Operation Bodyguard, a broad strategic military deception intended to confuse the Axis high command as to Allied intentions during the lead-up to the Normandy landings.
+Operation Ferdinand formed part of Operation Bodyguard, a broad strategic military deception that was intended to confuse the Axis high command as to Allied intentions during the lead-up to the Normandy landings.
 During early 1944 the main thrust of deceptions in the Middle Eastern theatre were contained under Operation Zeppelin (including its sub-plan Vendetta), which developed threats against Greece and Southern France, and Operation Royal Flush, which ran political deceptions against Spain and Turkey.
-On 14 June the Allies committed to a landing in Southern France, codenamed Operation Dragoon (formerly Anvil).
-Royal Flush and Zeppelin were scaled back, to tone down the threat to France, and it was decided a new plan (Ferdinand) was required to cover the intended invasion.
+On 14 June, the Allies committed to a landing in Southern France, codenamed Operation Dragoon (formerly Anvil).
+Royal Flush and Zeppelin were scaled back to tone down the threat to France, and it was decided a new plan (Ferdinand) was required to cover the intended invasion.